Crayola® IMAGINE ARTS ACADEMY™

-“At Crayola®, we are all about giving kids innovative and relevant products that spark creative experiences, says Warren Schorr, Crayola’s® Vice President of Business Development and Global Licensing.
-“Our collaboration with Mad Science® focuses on art concepts and techniques to broaden the understanding of today’s world, sharpen kids’ creativity and critical thinking skills as problem solving tools, and learn about different places and cultures.
+“At Crayola®, we are all about giving kids innovative and relevant products that spark creative experiences,” says Warren Schorr, vice president of business development and global licensing.
+“Our collaboration with Mad Science® focuses on art concepts and techniques to broaden the understanding of today’s world, sharpen kids’ creativity and critical thinking skills as problem solving tools, and learn about different places and new cultures.
 We have always been committed to art-infused education and are thrilled that Crayola® IMAGINE ARTS ACADEMY™ adds another valuable pillar in that mission.”

 Crayola® IMAGINE ARTS ACADEMY™ offers programs to children ages 5 to 12.
-Some of these include Crayola® World of Design, a program created around the design thinking process, that introduces art careers including graphic design, and Crayola® Artist’s Passport, an art exploration program that uses different art techniques such as sculpting and painting to explore different cultures.
-“This is not your average arts and crafts program,” says Sharon King, Vice President of Research & Development and Operations.
+Some of these include Crayola® World of Design, a program created around the design thinking process that introduces art careers, including graphic design, and Crayola® Artist’s Passport, an art exploration program that uses different techniques, like sculpting and painting, to explore cultures.
+“This is not your average arts and crafts program,” says Sharon King, vice president of research and development and operations.
 “We wanted to engage kids in the whole philosophy of art and teach them how art is a holistic part of all we do in our lives.”

-“Schools across the nation are embracing arts-integration as an effective teaching strategy that increases student engagement and deepens the understanding of robust concepts,” says Cheryl Sterman Director of Education, Crayola®.
+“Schools across the nation are embracing arts integration as an effective teaching strategy that increases student engagement and deepens the understanding of robust concepts,” says Cheryl Sterman, director of education at Crayola®.
 “One of the key messages students learn from this program is that creativity is an essential skill used by both artists and scientists.”

 ‘A Winning Formula’

 The Crayola® IMAGINE ARTS ACADEMY™ concept was initially tested in a few Mad Science® franchise locations.
 Currently there are 18 locations offering programs, with stand-alone Crayola® IMAGINE ARTS ACADEMY™ locations projected for 2019.
-Both of the company’s concepts offer after-school programs, camps and birthday parties.
+Both concepts offer after-school programs, camps and birthday parties.

 The Mad Science® corporate office helps Simon and other franchisees avoid a similar fate by offering large, viable territories.
 “It’s easy to divide into small territories and sell thousands for quick gain, but that is not viable over the long term,” Mina says.
 “We have intentionally taken a different path and offer larger territories, so it is a year-round viable business.
 We’ve done this for more than 30 years, and that is the winning formula.”

-“I feel the franchisor wants us to succeed.
-I have a lot of confidence being a part of this system – they listen to us,” Simon explains.
-“And if you ever need additional help, you can get on the phone and call another franchisee.
-We are a part of a really collaborative community.”
+“I have a lot of confidence being a part of this system – they listen to us,” Simon says.